robertonetti/highentropyDCA/docs/highentDCA_index.md

 # Welcome to highentDCA Documentation

-**highentDCA** is a specialized Python package for training **entropy-decimated Direct Coupling Analysis (edDCA)** models on biological sequence data.
-This package extends the powerful `adabmDCA` framework to enable efficient training of sparse Potts models while tracking their entropy evolution during the decimation process.
+**highentDCA** is a Python package for training entropy-decimated Direct Coupling Analysis (edDCA) models on biological sequence data.
+This package extends the `adabmDCA` framework to enable efficient training of sparse Potts models while tracking their entropy evolution during the decimation process.

 !!! info "About this Documentation"
     This documentation provides a comprehensive guide to using highentDCA for training sparse DCA models with entropy tracking.
 It complements the [adabmDCA documentation](https://spqb.github.io/adabmDCApy/) and focuses specifically on the entropy decimation features.

 ## What is highentDCA?

-highentDCA implements the **entropy-decimated DCA (edDCA)** algorithm, a method that:

-- **Progressively prunes** couplings from a fully-connected Boltzmann Machine (bmDCA)
-- **Maintains model accuracy** while reducing coupling density to target levels
-- **Computes entropy** at key decimation checkpoints using thermodynamic integration
-- **Provides insights** into the relationship between model complexity and information content
+highentDCA implements the **entropy-decimation DCA** algorithm, which systematically reduces a fully-connected Potts model to a sparse network by iteratively pruning weak couplings, identifying the optimal sparsity level that maximizes model entropy while preserving predictive accuracy.
+This approach is particularly useful for:

+- **Reducing computational complexity** by identifying essential interactions
+- **Maximizing model entropy** by tracking entropy changes throughout the decimation process
+- **Building interpretable sparse models** for biological sequence data

-This approach is particularly valuable for:
+Additionally, this method is valuable for:

 - Understanding which interactions are essential for capturing sequence statistics
 - Building interpretable sparse models for protein families
 - Studying the thermodynamics of statistical models
 - Reducing computational requirements for downstream applications

-## Core Features
+## Key Features

-### 🔬 Entropy Decimation (edDCA)
+### 🔬 Parameter Decimation DCA

 The main feature of highentDCA is the ability to train edDCA models that: